gabtar/tstruco/README.md

 - [x] Play card command
     - [x] TODO: play a card that ends the round/hand/game
-    - [ ] Turns of the next.
-The winner of the previos round starts playing a card.
+    - [x] Update turns of the next round.
+The winner of the previous round should start playing a card.
 - [x] New Game command
 - [x] New Hand command
 - [x] Chant Envido command